South Africa: Over 15,000 South African Health Workers' Jobs Are At Risk As U.S. Cuts Aid

 Services suspended for the most vulnerable

-Dr Gloria Maimela, who represents the coalition of organisations behind the statement, told GroundUp and Spotlight: "The staff who are providing [HIV] testing and treatment [are] back at facilities to provide those services, but staff that are providing other services not included in the waiver have been stopped, and are waiting for further guidance."
+"The staff who are providing [HIV] testing and treatment [are] back at facilities to provide those services, but staff that are providing other services not included in the waiver have been stopped, and are waiting for further guidance," Dr Gloria Maimela, who represents the coalition of organisations behind the statement, told GroundUp and Spotlight.

-"For us, this is of grave concern," Maimela says, "because we know that right now that is where most of the [HIV] infections lie".
+"For us, this is of grave concern," Maimela said, "because we know that right now that is where most of the [HIV] infections lie".

 So far, organisations which provide HIV treatment and prevention services to LGBTI people have been forced to shut down, including the Ivan Toms Centre and Engage Men's Health.